dylongaddi/odin-recipes/README.md

 # odin-recipes
-I am going to build a basic recipe website using HTML
+I am going to build a basic recipe website using HTML.
+This is my first coding project ever :)